Rickmwasofficial/GenoFusion-Labs/README.md

 - **Innovative Technologies:** Employ cutting-edge technologies, including machine learning, genomics, and data analytics, to drive innovation in the field of bioinformatics.

-# Contributing to UtopianLabs
+# Contributing to UtopiaLabs
 Thank you for considering contributing to UtopianLabs!
 We welcome your contributions to improve and grow our projects.

 ## LICENSE
-UtopianLabs is licensed under the MIT License.
+UtopiaLabs is licensed under the MIT License.

 ## How to Contribute